mbonassa/capstone/README.md

-# Score
+# HeartRate

-Score is an innovative dating app where you get to know your matches through fun games.
+HeartRate is an innovative dating app where you get to know your matches through fun games.

 ## Website